HelpGiveThanks/HGTconfiguration/README.md

 #####C. TGB Drop-in replacement

 1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder by first double clicking on the HGTtemplate folder, which reveals the TBGTemplateNitrogen folder, that you then double-click on to open it.
-1. Click the 'Select all' button from the  menubar right above the file window and right below the top menu bar.
+1. Click the 'Select all' button from the  menubar, right above the file window, and right below the top menu bar.
 1. Click the 'Copy' (not move) button from the top menubar.
-1. In the popup window that opens, replace the two folder names /HGTtemplate/TBGTemplateNitrogen/ with your Bug Genie's one folder name, which, if you followed my recommendation = pm for project manager.
+1. In the popup window that opens, replace the two folder names /HGTtemplate/TBGTemplateNitrogen/ with your Bug Genie's one folder name, which, if you followed my recommendation = pm for project manager, OR if it is in a family folder then = familyfolder/pm.

-     It should now read something like /public_html/pm.
+     It should now read something like /public_html/pm, OR /public_html/familyfolder/pm.
 1. Click the grey 'Copy File(s)' button.

 #####D. Custom website ID icon upload

-These next steps depend up on your selection of a custom icon to help distinguish your website from other identical looking Bug Genie websites = other families, friends, etc. Bug Genies.
+These next steps depend up on your selection of a custom icon to help distinguish your website from other identical looking Bug Genie websites = other families', friends', etc. Bug Genies.
 You can find lots of free images to use and modify for this purpose.

 HERE http://commons.wikimedia.org/wiki/Category:Initials